sage-develop/why/products/trade_finance_products.v3.md

 #### 9. Bill Receivable under Letter of Credit

-This is a post-shipment loan for sellers
+This is a post-shipment financing for sellers

 - Use when the buyer and seller agreed on **Usance LC**
 - Provides financing immediately after documents are presented, even though payment is deferred until maturity.